-(-) (1-) (-) (-1) (-) (a) (b) Amount shown that relates to business income (c) Partnership (1) (d) Partnership (2) (e) Partnership (3) 1 Partnership loss (transferred from Table 3 and Table 5 if so instructed) (f) (f) (f) 2 Partnership and trusts: landcare and water facilities (included in amount shown at I and J item 13) 3 Partnership and trusts: other deductions relating to distributions (included in amount shown at X and Y item 13 relating to partnership distribution only).
-4 Other deductions relating to partnership distributions (that you have not shown as business deductions on worksheet 2) al business expenses tal each column.) (j) (i) (j)
+(a) (b) Amount shown that relates to business income (c) Partnership (1) (d) Partnership (2) (e) Partnership (3) 1 Partnership loss (transferred from Table 3 and Table 5 if so instructed) (f) (f) (f) 2 Partnership and trusts: landcare and water facilities (included in amount shown at I and J item 13) 3 Partnership and trusts: other deductions relating to distributions (included in amount shown at X and Y item 13 relating to partnership distribution only) 4 Other deductions relating to partnership distributions (that you have not shown as business deductions on worksheet 2) al business expenses Id up each column.) (j) (j) (j)

-Step 3 Transfer the amounts at (j) to (j) worksheet 6, next to the correct partnership.
+$Step \ 3$ Transfer the amounts at (j) to (j) $worksheet \ 6,$ next to the correct partnership.